kuzminklk/account-abstraction-zksync/README.md

 ### Status
-Finished, tested locally, but don't deployed to testnet
+Finished, tested locally, but didn't deployed to testnet

 ### To-dos
 - Deploy to ZKsync testnet